Alecrim/AlecrimAsyncKit/README.md

 The main difference from the failable task class is that you do not have to use the `try` keyword when awaiting for non failable task results.
 A non failable task cannot be cancelled either.

 Please only use this type of task when you are sure that it can not fail.
+If it do, your program will crash.

 ## Observers and conditions
 The previous version had observers and conditions based on Session 226 of WWDC 2015 (“Advanced NSOperations”).
 This turned the framework unnecessarily complex.